4 Days Photographing Wildlife in the Great Smoky Mountain National Park

 When: Late April for wildflowers!
 June - August.
 October for fall folliage.

-Where: Across the Tennessee and North Tennessee boarders
+Where: Across the Tennessee and North Carolina boarders

 How: 4 nearest airports Enter from the Oconaluftee River Trail Visitor's Center.